 “It’s all relative as to what to avoid, be smart.
 Don’t be out on bourbon street at 3 in the morning and you likely won’t run into any trouble.”

-What to do in New Orleans
+Where to eat in New Orleans

 If Bourbon Street isn’t your scene and you are looking for less of a wild environment, why not check out Frenchman’s Street?